rabin20-04/OOP-III-sem-Project/readme.md

 <h1>Shrelok C++ Project - Third Semester</h1>
-<p><span style="font-size: 32px; font-weight: bold;">W</span>elcome to the Shrelok C++ Project repository.
+<span style="font-size: 32px; font-weight: bold;">W</span>elcome to the Shrelok C++ Project repository.
 This project is part of our coursework for the third semester and focuses on advanced C++ programming concepts.
-Our team, Shrelok, has developed a series of solutions and applications to demonstrate our understanding and skills in C++.</p>
+Our team, Shrelok, has developed a series of solutions and applications to demonstrate our understanding and skills in C++.

 <h1>Project Overview</h1>